 I am a father (four kids, two each) and a grandfather (fifteen in all).
 The journey of parenting has taught me much about my spiritual journey and our Christian walk.

 For most of my adult life I have served as the pastor/minister/preacher of a local church.
 Since 1993 I have been at Shelton Christian Church in Shelton, WA.
 It has been a wonderful ride.
 As with most things, there were and are good days and not so good days.
 All in all, I am proud of the years I have been here.

 Since 2000, I have been making annual trips to Haiti to work with Global Vision Citadelle Ministries.
 I have served on their board and am a past president.
 My wife and I have taken many people for Washington and Oregon with us to minister there.
 We have done medical trips, pastor training, preaching, encouragement, among other things.

-My current hobbit is skydiving.
+One of my hobbies is skydiving.
 I enjoy the excitement of falling at 120 MPH and then opening a canopy and landing gently again on earth.
 Not all landing have been gentle, nor openings.
 The world of skydiving has helped me understand my spiritual journey in ways nothing else has.

 As I grow older and begin to reflect on what has happened and what lies ahead, one thing comes to the fore, I want to finish well.
 I want to serve my God.
 I hope people will say nice things, and have something to say, about me when that time comes.